 Their research and work will reflect a wide range of topics such as sustainability, rights, climate, mythology, history, science, politics and more.

-With an interest in raising a consciousness towards the surrounding Alpine and acoustic environment, in 2021 the Foundation invited sound artist Philip Samartzis to develop a sound walk utilising the practice of Eco Acoustics to consider the importance of listening to WATER.
+With an interest in raising a consciousness towards the surrounding Alpine and acoustic environment in the Alps, the Foundation invited sound artist Philip Samartzis to develop a sound walk utilising the practice of Eco Acoustics to consider the importance of listening to WATER.

 Eco Acoustics is an emerging interdisciplinary science that investigates natural and anthropogenic sounds and their relationship with the environment over a wide range of study scales, both spatial and temporal, including populations, communities, and landscapes.
 As technology advances and becomes less costly, Eco Acoustics is becoming an important remote-sensing tool with which it is possible to analyze massive acoustic data sets and quickly predict and/or evaluate the effects of climate change on the environment.